 After the initial excitement of being engaged settles down, think about how you've always pictured yourself as a bride.
-Was it in a big Ball Gown or a sexy Sheath, a dramatic look or soft and natural?
+Was it in a big Ball Gown or a sexy sheath wedding dress, a dramatic look or soft and natural?
 Then start doing your research.
 It is very important to have an actual wedding date and venue before shopping for your wedding gown.

 Finding the Perfect Wedding Gown For You.
 We suggest that before you come in you should do some homework.
 Buy bridal magazines and tear out pictures (any and all) that you like.
 Also, check out wedding websites such as, www.theknot.com or Designers' websites, and save or print out gown styles that you are considering.
 This will help give our consultants an idea as to what your style is.